homemadearcade/zero/notes/TECHDOCUMENT.md

 An interface type ONLY effects how an object is treated in the interface Behavior means there is code behind something, and likely a default property set, and then as well an interface to go long with it

+--

+Sprite comes from a sprite sheet
+A texture id is a univeral id applied to an Entity
+A canvas image is an aws image that can be drawn on

+--